luanon404/Selenium-On-Termux-Android/README.md

     ### Step
     <details>
-    <summary>First (very important), you need to enable ADB server, there is 3 ways to do that.</summary>
+    <summary>First (very important), you need to enable adb server, there is 3 ways to do that.</summary>
     <ul>

     <li>